Skip to main content

 end)

-Through this tutorial, you’ve learned how to use the Playable node class in Dora SSR to load and control various animation models.
-Playable offers a rich set of APIs supporting multiple animation systems, allowing you to easily add complex animations to your game.
+Through this tutorial, you have learned how to use the Playable node class in Dora SSR to load and control various animation models.
+Playable offers a rich set of interfaces, supporting multiple animation systems, making it easy to add complex animation effects to your game.

-Since Spine2D is commercial software, using its animations requires following the appropriate licensing agreements.
-Please refer to the Spine official website for more details.
+Since Spine2D is commercial software, using its animations requires adhering to the corresponding license agreement.
+Please refer to the official Spine website for more details.